Posted Apr 16, 2018 | By Visit Oxnard

 If you’re ready for the big surf, chase powerful, expert-level waves at Silver Strand Beach, a world-class surfer’s paradise.
 In the winter, intense swells produce breaks like the Banzai Pipeline in Hawaii that are perfect for tube riding.
 Catch a barrel at one of the surfing world’s best-kept secrets.

-One of the favorite spots for locals and a regional classic is Silver Strand Beach.
+One of the favorite surf spots for Oxnard locals and a regional classic is Silver Strand Beach.
 This mile-long beach is split into three distinct sections: The Jetty, The Bowl and La Jenelle.
 The areas to the side (The Jetty and La Jenelle) have smaller waves that are more suited for swimming, boogie boarding or those new to surfing, with swells that typically stay around 3-5 feet, while the middle section has much harder sand-bar waves.

-While you can find locals out catching waves on any given day, the best time to visit is right after the winter rainstorms that cause a nearby berm to break, causing swells to almost double in size.
+While you can find the Oxnard locals out catching waves on any given day, the best time to visit is right after the winter rainstorms that cause a nearby berm to break, causing swells to almost double in size.
 There is some truth to legends of localism at this mile-long stretch of beach, so please be respectful.

-Hollywood Beach is another favorite in Oxnard for its expansive white sand beach and relatively unpopulated nature.
+Hollywood Beach is another favorite in Oxnard for its expansive beach and relatively unpopulated nature.
 Considered another ‘world class’ surf spot, Hollywood beach is worth the mile-long trek to the water.
 With beach-break waves that get over 16 feet high, this spot is ideal for experienced surfers that enjoy a challenge.

 Oxnard Shores is a fairly exposed beach break that has reasonably consistent surf and can work any time of the year.
 The beach tends to receive distant groundswells, and waves are typically head high to over head and, when timed right, can be super glassy without a drop of water out of place.
 Halfway through 2013, surf logger ‘Surfing Ruined My Life‘ said it was probably one of the best sessions he’d had all year.